projectcomet64/m64mm-docs/docs/ui/appearance.rst

 .. warning:: Only color codes.
 Any other kind of Gameshark will not be read by M64MM.

 .. note:: M64MM will ask you if you wish to set these colors as default colors when you load a new color code this way.
 Agreeing to do this will change which color code the button "Reset Colors" will apply.
+Do note that this will remain the "default colors" while M64MM is open.
+Once you close it, the default colors turn to be Mario's again.

 * **Export Color Code**